 Nashville Rescue Mission’s Emergency Services Include:

-Nashville Rescue Mission serves close to 1,300 meals a day to hungry, homeless, and hurting people in the community.
-This includes three hot meals a day, 365 days a year.
+Nashville Rescue Mission serves close to 1,600 meals a day to those who are hungry, hurting, and experiencing homelessness in the community.
+This includes three hot meals a day, 365 days a year

 Breakfast – 6:00 a.m.

 Each night, hundreds of men, women and children find a warm bed and safety from the streets at Nashville Rescue Mission.
 We house an average of 800 men, women, and children each night (this includes anywhere from 25 to 85 children).

 Women & Children’s Campus

 1716 Rosa Parks Blvd.

 Friends of Nashville Rescue Mission generously donate clothing for people experiencing homelessness.
 We distribute this clothing free of charge to men, women and children who may have little more than the clothes on their back.
 Find out how you can donate clothing and other items.

 Restrooms, hot showers and personal hygiene supplies are all available to our guests, including diapers for mothers with children.
 Find out how you can donate personal hygiene items.